-For us to consider the content for removal, it must meet both of these requirements:
+For us to consider the content for removal, it must meet the following requirements:

 - The imagery shows you (or the individual you're representing) nude, in a sexual act, or an intimate state.

-- You (or the individual you're representing) didn't consent to the imagery or the act and it was made publicly available OR you intended the content to be private and the imagery was made publicly available without your consent.
+- You (or the individual you're representing) didn't consent to the imagery or the act and it was made publicly available OR the imagery was made available online without your consent.

-Request to remove non-consensual explicit imagery from Google Search
+Request to remove your explicit or intimate personal imagery from Google Search

-You or your authorized representative can submit a request to remove links to the content from Google search results.
-Any authorized representative will need to explain how they have the authority to act on your behalf.
+You or your authorized representative can submit a request to remove links to the content from Google Search results.
+Any authorized representative must explain how they have the authority to act on your behalf.

-Important: We only review the URLs that you or your authorized representative submits in the form.
+Important: We only review the URLs that you or your authorized representative submit in the form.

 What happens after you submit the removal request